aced-differentiate/auto_cat/docs/User_Guide/Learning/predictors.md

 - a regressor that can be fit to data and used for predictions (the class provided must have `fit` and `predict` methods)
-- featurizer class and kwargs to instantiate a [`Featurizer`](featurizers.md).
+- a [`Featurizer`](featurizers.md) to be used for featurizing the structures.
- In particular there are two currently implemented approaches, structure methods that featurize the entire structure (e.g. `SineMatrix`, `ElementProperty`) and adsorbate methods that featurize locally (e.g. `SOAP`).
+ There are two currently implemented approaches, structure methods that featurize the entire structure (e.g. `SineMatrix`, `ElementProperty`) and adsorbate methods that featurize locally (e.g. `SOAP`).